trevormil/bitbadges-docs/for-developers/bitbadges-blockchain/run-a-node/run-a-mainnet-node.md

 A validator handles [two](https://hub.cosmos.network/main/validators/validator-faq.html#what-are-the-different-types-of-keys) perhaps three, different keys.
 Most likely keys 2 and 3 [are the same](https://github.com/cosmos/cosmos-sdk/blob/v0.46.1/proto/cosmos/staking/v1beta1/tx.proto#L45-L47).
 Each has a different purpose:

 1. The **Tendermint consensus key** is used to sign blocks on an ongoing basis.
 It is of the key type `ed25519`, which the KMS can keep.
-When Bech-encoded, the address is prefixed with `cosmosvalcons` and the public key is prefixed with `cosmosvalconspub`.
+When Bech-encoded, the address is prefixed with `bbvalcons` and the public key is prefixed with `bbvalconspub`.
 2. The **validator operator application key** is used to create transactions that create or modify validator parameters.
 It is of type `secp256k1`, or whichever type the application supports.
-When Bech-encoded, the address is prefixed with `cosmosvaloper`.
+When Bech-encoded, the address is prefixed with `bbvaloper`.
 3. The [**delegator application key** ](https://hub.cosmos.network/main/validators/validator-faq.html#are-validators-required-to-self-delegate-atom)is used to handle the stake that gives the validator more weight.
-When Bech-encoded, the address is prefixed with `cosmos` and the public key is prefixed with `cosmospub`.
+When Bech-encoded, the address is prefixed with `bb` and the public key is prefixed with `bbpub`.

 **Consensus Key**